 For the Homemade Thousand Island

-- In a small bowl, stir together ½ cup mayo, 1 tbsp ketchup, 1 tbsp sambal and 1 tbsp wickles relish.
+- In a small bowl, stir together ½ cup mayo, 1 tablespoon ketchup, 1 tablespoon sambal and 1 tablespoon wickles relish.
 Once combined, set aside the refrigerate.

 For the Sandwich

-- Smear 1 tbsp of thousand island onto the other slice of bread and put it on top - sauce facing down.
+- Smear 1 tablespoon of thousand island onto the other slice of bread and put it on top - sauce facing down.

 - Remove the sandwich, add the remaining butter and flip the sandwich over on top of the melted butter.
 Cook for a few more minutes or until both sides are golden brown and the cheese has melted.